nyphilarchive/PerformanceHistory/Scripts/XmlToJson/README.md

 ## Converting Programs to JSON

-This is a node.js appication that converts the existing program information from XML to JSON.
+This is a node.js application that converts the existing program information from XML to JSON.
 It reads in all of the XML files from `Programs/xml` in parallel and processes them at the same time, writing their JSON 'equivalents' in `Programs/json`.
 Equivalents is quoted because several changes are made for the sake of fitting the JSON format.
 The most important change is that `worksInfo` and `concertInfo` are mapped to `works` and `concerts`.
-Other changes are minor and should be a problem.
+Other changes are minor and should not be a problem.
 Here's an abridged example of what the output JSON will look like:

 ```